tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 We already mentioned that a `break` is usually written at the end of a `case` program branch, but haven't explained why.
 The reason is simple: the keyword `break` prevents the statements of the followin `case` expressions from being executed.

 <h5>3.4.5: Defining Counting Loops</h5>

+Overall, there are three different types of such loops, which are more or less suitable depending on the application.
+First there is the `counting` loop, which executes code repeatedly on a counter variable.
+Then there are the `head-controlled` loop and the `tail-controlled` loop, both of which execute code for as long as a certain condition is met.